Your cart is emptyShop

 Plants are capable of converting inorganic substances (carbon dioxide and water) into organic sugar.

-photosynthesis, light phase, dark phase, chloroplast, catabolic process, autotróf, leaf, light, sunlight, oxygen, organic material, carbon dioxide, glucose, solar energy, water, dextrose, oxygen-production, carbon fixation, inner membrane, granum, thylakoid, matrix, Photosystem II, Photosystem I, photosynthetic pigments, ATP, ATPase, electron transportation chain, glyceric acid-3-phosphate, glyceraldehyde 3-phosphate, pentose biphosphate, energy transformation, cycle, photon, atmospheric gasses, carbohydrate, Sun, metabolism, plant, biochemistry, biology, _javasolt
+photosynthesis, light phase, dark phase, chloroplast, catabolic process, autotróf, leaf, light, sunlight, oxygen, organic material, carbon dioxide, glucose, solar energy, water, dextrose, oxygen-production, carbon fixation, inner membrane, granum, thylakoid, matrix, Photosystem II, Photosystem I, photosynthetic pigments, ATP, ATPase, electron transport chain, glyceric acid-3-phosphate, glyceraldehyde 3-phosphate, pentose biphosphate, energy transformation, cycle, photon, atmospheric gases, carbohydrate, Sun, metabolism, plant, biochemistry, biology, _javasolt

 Eukaryotic cells contain a number of organelles.

 Chlorophyll is a photosensitive green pigment found in plants; it absorbs light energy, thus plays a vital role in photosynthesis.

 Human activity increases the greenhouse effect and leads to global warming.

 The oxygen cycle describes the movement of oxygen within its three main reservoirs.

 This animation demonstrates the main sources of air pollution: agriculture, industry and urban settlements.